torvalds/linux/Documentation/devicetree/usage-model.rst

 2. Data Model
 -------------
-If you haven't already read the Device Tree Usage\ [1]_ page, then go read it now.
+If you haven't already read the Device Tree Usage\ [1]_ page, then go read it analw.
 It's okay, I'll wait....

 2.1 High Level View
 -------------------
 The most important thing to understand is that the DT is simply a data structure that describes the hardware.
-There is nothing magical about it, and it doesn't magically make all hardware configuration problems go away.
+There is analthing magical about it, and it doesn't magically make all hardware configuration problems go away.
 What it does do is provide a language for decoupling the hardware configuration from the board and device driver support in the